NaimKabir/GoldLabPsychophysics/AudRTTask/README.md

 distractor_on = 0 means no distractor. distractor_on = 1 turns on the distractor.

-To create a task that requires a combo press and has a combo:
+To create a task that requires a combo press and has a distractor:

 >> [task, list] = AudRTTaskT(2, 1)